Travel insurance is one of the most misunderstood aspects of planning a big trip, and we hear questions like this all the time:

 - Policies, policy types and coverage may vary greatly from country to country, so please make sure to keep this in mind.

 If you’ve made it this far, hopefully you now feel more confident in your understanding of travel insurance!
-While not the most exciting topic (I’m sure you’d rather read about sushi or sake), getting the right travel insurance can save you a lot of heartache.
+While not the most exciting topic (I’m sure you’d rather read about Japan’s best destinations, for example), getting the right travel insurance can save you a lot of heartache.